sftpplus/sftpplus-docs/src/doc_source/configuration/accounts.rst

     any type of credentials, e.g. a valid password OR a valid SSH key.

-    When this option is empty or set to `Inherit`, the value defined for the account's group applies.
+    When this option is empty or set to `Inherit`, the value defined for the account's primary group applies.

 ssh_authorized_keys_path